I Want To...

-Mixing up the types of foods you eat can make your diet more interesting and help you stick longer and more easily to these life-changing principles, says Johns Hopkins nutritionist Joshua Nachman, M.S., C.N.S., L.D.N.
+Mixing up the types of foods you eat can make your diet more interesting and help you stick longer and more easily to these life-changing principles, says Johns Hopkins registered dietitian Kathleen Johnson, M.A., R.D., L.D.N.

-Try some of these tasty, good-for-you choices that favorite ethnic cuisines have to offer.
+Try some of the following tasty, good-for-you choices that favorite ethnic cuisines have to offer.

-Choose fish, chicken or vegetable-based dishes.
-Black beans are a great source of protein; pick them over refried beans.
+Select fish, chicken or vegetable dishes.
+Black beans are a great source of protein — pick them over refried beans.

 For a topper, try a little guacamole.
-Avocado is a heart-healthy fat, and cilantro (a common spice in guacamole and other Mexican dishes) is surprisingly full of antioxidants, Nachman says.
+Avocado is a heart-healthy fat, and cilantro (a common spice in guacamole and Mexican dishes) is surprisingly full of antioxidants, Johnson says.

 The abundance of vegetarian options makes it easy for heart-conscious diners to go out for Indian food.
 The warming spices they feature, such as turmeric and garam masala, are also anti-inflammatory, which is great for the heart.

-- Curries, of course.
-In addition to their classic spices, such as turmeric, you can find plenty of vegetarian curries made with coconut milk.
+- curries, of course — in addition to curries with classic spices, such as turmeric, you can find plenty of vegetarian options made with coconut milk

-Fish dishes—a hallmark of the Japanese diet—are an excellent source of important omega-3 fatty acids for your heart.
+Fish dishes — hallmarks of the Japanese diet — are an excellent source of important omega-3 fatty acids for your heart.
 But be aware that Japanese foods can have a lot of sauce.
-“It’s best to ask for sauce on the side if you can,” Nachman suggests.
+“It’s best to ask for sauce on the side if you can,” Johnson suggests.
 Also choose brown rice over white for more heart-healthy fiber.

-What these cuisines have in common is a lot of vegetable tagines, a type of stew named after the earthenware pot in which its cooked.
-“Ethiopian restaurants are a great place to take kids because they get to eat with their hands,” Nachman notes.
-The food is eaten with a flatbread made of teff flour, which is thought to help with blood-sugar management, rather than with utensils.
+What these cuisines have in common is a lot of vegetable tagines, a type of stew named after the earthenware pot in which it’s cooked.
+“Ethiopian restaurants are a great place to take kids because they get to eat with their hands,” Johnson notes.
+Rather than utensils, the food is eaten with a flatbread made of teff flour, which is thought to help with blood-sugar management.